refinedev/refine/documentation/docs/api-reference/core/hooks/useTable/index.md

 `useTable` has a sorter feature.
 The sorter is done by using the `sorter` state.
 The `sorter` state is a [`CrudSorting`][crudsorting] type that contains the field and the order of the sort.
 You can change the sorter state by using the `setSorter` function.
 Every change will trigger a new fetch.

-Also you can add initial sorter state by passing the `initialSorter` prop and permanent sorter state by passing the `permanentSorter` prop to the `useTable` hook.
+Also, you can add an initial sorter state by passing the `initialSorter` prop and a permanent sorter state by passing the `permanentSorter` prop to the `useTable` hook.
 Even if you change the sorter state, the `permanentSorter` will be used together with the sorter state.

 <SortingLivePreview/>

 ## Filtering

 `useTable` has a filter feature.
 The filter is done by using the `filters` state.
-The `filters` state is a [`CrudFilters`][crudfilters] type that contains the field, the operator and the value of the filter.
+The `filters` state is a [`CrudFilters`][crudfilters] type that contains the field, the operator, and the value of the filter.
 You can change the filter state by using the `setFilters` function.
 Every change will trigger a new fetch.

-Also you can add initial filter state by passing the `initialFilter` prop and permanent filter state by passing the `permanentFilter` prop to the `useTable` hook.
+Also you can add an initial filter state by passing the `initialFilter` prop and a permanent filter state by passing the `permanentFilter` prop to the `useTable` hook.
 Even if you change the filter state, the `permanentFilter` will be used together with the filter state.

 `setFilters` function can work in two different behaviors; `merge` (default) and `replace`.
 You can set the behavior by passing it as the 2nd parameter.
-You can change default behavior with [`defaultSetFilterBehavior`](#defaultsetfilterbehavior) prop.
+You can change the default behavior with [`defaultSetFilterBehavior`](#defaultsetfilterbehavior) prop.

 You can also call `setFilters` with a setter function.